+3 Route: MPhil/PhD in Economic Geography (2-4 years)

 Months of entry

-The MPhil/PhD in Economic Geography aims to provide students with a rigorous and quantitative approach to the study of socio-economic phenomena that have a spatial and geographical nature, as well as their implications.
+The MPhil/PhD in Economic Geography aims to provide you with a rigorous and quantitative approach to the study of socio-economic phenomena that have a spatial and geographical nature, as well as their implications.
 This focus follows a general trend in the discipline and the growing need of policy advice to be solidly grounded in well-documented empirical regularities and properly established causal links.
-In order to satisfy these demands, the doctoral programme will provide students with advanced and up-to-date training in both traditional areas of economics - such as economic geography and spatial, urban and real estate economics - as well as more institutional approaches to these issues - such as those encompassed by regional science and local economic development.
-Moreover, the doctoral experience at the LSE will expose students to an international, vibrant and multi-disciplinary research environment.
+In order to satisfy these demands, the doctoral programme will give you advanced and up-to-date training in both traditional areas of economics – such as economic geography and spatial, urban and real estate economics – and more institutional approaches to these issues, such as those encompassed by regional science and local economic development.
+Moreover, the doctoral experience at LSE will expose you to an international, vibrant and multi-disciplinary research environment.